bonzo81/netbox-librenms-plugin/README.md

 # NetBox Librenms Plugin

-This plugin provides a way to integrate data from Librenms into NetBox.
+This plugin provides the ability to sync data between Netbox and Librems.

 ## Features

-Sync data between NetBox and Librenms.

 The plugin offers the following key features: